-- A. Passenger Rail Investment and Improvement Act of 2008 (PRIIA) Funding and Safety: The Authority supports WMATA's efforts to enhance the safety and security of the system and its riders, through adequate funding and oversight.
-The Authority is also supportive of the Metro Safety Commission being created to ensure adequate oversight of WMATA's efforts. - The federal government is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system.
-The \$300 million annually provided by the federal government, the Commonwealth, Maryland, and the District of Columbia, as provided in Passenger Rail Investment and Improvement Act of 2008 (PRIIA) addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - This authorization, which must continue to be accompanied by annual appropriations, is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system.
-(Revises and Reaffirms Previous Position) - B. Enhanced Capacity: The Authority supports federal and state support of Metro to help accommodate additional passenger growth, given the system's role in transporting employees and customers to federal facilities throughout the National Capital Region. - While focusing on safety and state of good repair, the funding partners including the Federal government -- must work to address WMATA's capacity needs.
-The National Capital Region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity.
-Improvements to the system's core capacity are needed, as well as future extensions.
-Resources are critical to ensuring that these needs are addressed.
+- A. Extending Passenger Rail Investment and Improvement Act of 2008 (PRIIA)

+Funding and Safety: The Authority supports WMATA's efforts to enhance the safety and security of the system and its riders, through adequate funding and oversight. - The federal government is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system.
+The \$300 million annually provided by the federal government, the Commonwealth, Maryland, and the District of Columbia, as provided in Passenger Rail Investment and Improvement Act of 2008 (PRIIA) addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - O This authorization, which must continue to be accompanied by annual appropriations, is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system.
+(Reaffirms Previous Position) - B. Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - O While focusing on safety and state of good repair, the region must also work to address the WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
+The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity. - o Improvements to the system's core capacity are needed to attract and accommodate additional riders.
+Capital and operating resources and efficiencies are critical to ensuring that these needs are addressed.
 (Revises and Reaffirms Previous Position)